-Read more about social life at Oxford University
+- Read more about student life at Oxford University

-Graduate social life in College is centred on the Middle Common Room (MCR), which is accommodated in a medieval Hall in Front Quadrangle.
+Graduate social life in College is centred on the Middle Common Room (MCR), which is accommodated in a medieval Hall in Front Quad.

-The MCR is run by elected graduate officers who are responsible for organising social events and for the provision of newspapers, journals, television and video, and snacks and refreshments.
-Graduates are also members of the JCR and can participate in undergraduate events such as the regular Bops at the Pavilion and the Arts Festival.
+The MCR is run by elected graduate officers, responsible for organising social events and for the provision of newspapers, journals, TV and DVDs, and snacks and refreshments.
+Graduates are also members of the JCR and can participate in undergraduate events such as the regular Bops at the Pavilion.
 Graduates play their part in the College's sporting, dramatic and musical life.
-See the MCR website and JCR website for further details.
+See the MCR website for further details.

-There is also the University of Oxford Newcomers' Club, an organisation whose aim is to help the newly-arrived husbands, wives or partners of visiting scholars, graduate students and newly appointed academic members of the University to settle in and to give them the opportunity to meet people in Oxford.
+The University of Oxford Newcomers' Club aims to help the newly-arrived husbands, wives, or partners of visiting scholars, graduate students and newly-appointed academics to settle in, and to give them the opportunity to meet people from across the University community.

-If you are linked to the University but without a college affiliation you can become part of the Merton community via associate membership of the Merton MCR.
+If you are linked to the University but without a college affiliation you can become part of the Merton community via association with the Merton MCR.